capeman29/TMinUI/README.md

 - the release files are separated and dedicated for each platform (WIP)
 - all cores moved to the same system directory as BASE cores (which should be better for retroarch)
 - all core launchers moved to SDCARD/Emus folders as EXTRAS
+- enhanced install/update process

 Install process on RG35XX:
 flash an sdcard with the TF1.img (please follow official MinUI instructions) then unzip the rg35xx release file in the root.
 Don't forget to copy the file dmenu.bin in the misc directory.
+Starting from release xxxx it is available an enhanced install script that allows the user to copy directly the release file in the sdcard root, everything is now automated.

 Install process on Miyoo Mini Plus: format an sdcard in Fat32 then unzip the content of the miyoo mini release file in the root of the sdcard.
+Starting from release xxxx it is available an enhanced install script that allows the user to copy directly the release file in the sdcard root, everything is now automated.

 Upgrade process (both devices):
 Even if theorically updating an existing MinUI or FinUI would be possible it is recommended to install MyMinUI from scratch.
 To update a previous MyMinUI sdcard just copy the file MinUI.zip file in the root of the sdcard then reboot the device.
 It is usually not needed unzipping the whole release file as if not made carefully You would lose existing roms/bios/saves, etc... in doubt choose merge instead of replace folders.
+Starting from release xxxx it is available an enhanced updatel script that allows the user to copy directly the release file in the sdcard root, everything is now automated.

 # MinUI